Included in our values is a commitment to seeking and sharing inspiration and expertise in the wider community.

 Each fortnight Perse staff and students can be found working with teachers and pupils in one of 17 local primary schools with which we have a partnership.
 Each primary school specifies the kind of support they would like – from one-to-one maths sessions to stretch their brightest young mathematicians and coding workshops, to helping children for whom English is a second language, teaching French or running a Latin club.

 We run a mentoring programme with Colville and King’s Hedges primary schools, the Fitzwilliam Museum and the Museum of Archaeology and Anthropology.
 The aim of the nine-week course is to raise primary pupils’ aspirations, develop skills and enhance their confidence.
 Created with art history education organisation The Bigger Picture, the programme uses history and art history to spark pupils’ curiosity, with sessions also hosted by King’s College and Gonville and Caius College.

 - Stretching secondary school students

-We support Isaac Physics, a Department for Education project at the University of Cambridge Isaac Physics initiative, designed to stretch students beyond the A level curriculum and encourage them to read the subject at university, and have hosted workshops for Sixth Form students from across the East of England region, on topics including problem-solving in physics using exponentials for more than 50 students from a wide range of schools.
+We support Isaac Physics, a Department for Education project at the University of Cambridge designed to offer support and activities in physics problem-solving to teachers and students, and have hosted workshops for Sixth Form students from across the East of England region, on topics including problem-solving in physics using exponentials.
 We work with many local organisations, for example hosting the Cambridge and District Classical Association’s Latin play Festival ‘Ludi Scaenici’ and the Cambridge Competitive Music Festival.

 - Connecting with the older generation

 Perse sixth formers run a six week course for older people wanting to learn how to use the latest technology, from Skype to online shopping.
 One group works with Dementia Compass to run an intergenerational choir including community members with dementia and their families.

 - Community lecture series